kunjgit/GameZone/Games/Atlas/README.md

 # **ATLAS**
-Test your geography in this game of countries.
+Test your geographical skills in this game of countries.
----

 <br>

 ## **Description 📃**